intel/vpx-image-transport/README.md

 ## License

-vpx_image_transport project is available under the BSD license.
+Image Transport for VPx project is available under the BSD license.
 See the [LICENSE](LICENSE) file for more information.